sid86-dev/Grammarty/README.md

 ###  How to Use ❓

   <li> Input the text you want to fix
-  <li> Click on Check Now, That it !
+  <li> Click on Check Now, Thats it !